heuermh/duckdb-parquet-tools/README.md

 COMMANDS
-  convert              Convert input Parquet file to DuckDB as Parquet file. create               Create DuckDB table and write as Parquet file. describe             Describe Parquet file columns as loaded by DuckDB. head                 Write the first n records from a Parquet file in JSON format. meta                 Query the metadata of a Parquet file as loaded by DuckDB.
+  convert              Convert input Parquet file to DuckDB as Parquet file. create               Create DuckDB table and write as Parquet file. dbml                 Describe Parquet file as loaded by DuckDB in DBML format. describe             Describe Parquet file columns as loaded by DuckDB. head                 Write the first n records from a Parquet file in JSON format. meta                 Query the metadata of a Parquet file as loaded by DuckDB.